bhanu4125/sign-language-assistant/final_draft/README.md

 ## Installation

-1. Clone or download this repository
+1. Extract all files to a directory of your choice
 2. Run `setup.bat` to install required dependencies
-3. Ensure `model.p` file is present in the root directory
+3. Ensure `model.p` file is present in the same directory

 ## Usage

-1. Run `inference_classifier.py` to start the application
+1. Run `launcher.py` to start the application
+2. Click "Sign Language to Text" to open the detector
-2. Show hand signs clearly in front of the camera
+3. Show hand signs clearly in front of the camera
-3. Hold a sign steady for 1.5 seconds to register a letter
+4. Hold a sign steady for 1.5 seconds to register a letter
-4. Show both hands for adding a space
+5. Show both hands for adding a space
-5. Use the GUI controls to:
+6. Use the GUI controls to:
    - Clear text
    - Speak text (original/translated)
    - Change translation language